 Life Insurance Retirement Plan Tax Advantages

 The majority of retirement plans are either totally taxed, or tax-deferred.
-What this means is that the person who is investing either pays taxes each year on the gains you attain from your financial investments (fully taxed), or you defer taxes on these gains and pay them whenever you withdraw your money (tax-deferred).
+This means the person who is investing pays taxes each year on the gains you attain from your financial investments (fully taxed).
+Or you defer taxes on these gains and pay them whenever you withdraw your money (tax-deferred).

-Therefore, Uncle Sam has already been paid for the most part.
-But what about the earnings in your investment – when should you pay taxes on your earnings?
+Therefore, you’ve already paid Uncle Sam for the most part.
+But what about the earnings in your investment?
+When should you pay taxes on your earnings?

 With a LIRP, you will need to pay taxes on the earnings but only if you choose to withdraw that money.